nhsconnect/visitor-and-migrants/pages/support/support_communications.md

 toc: false
 sidebar: overview_sidebar
 permalink: support_communications.html
-summary: "Communication channels used by the GP Connect team."
+summary: "Communication channels used by the Visitors and Migrants Programme."
 ---

 ## Enquires

-For general enquires please send an email to the [GP Connect Team Inbox](mailto://gpconnect@nhs.net).
+For general enquires please send an email to the [Visitors and Migrants Inbox](ADD MAILBOX DETAILS).

 ## Blog